Ben Collins (reporter): Global Tetrahedron

 In April 2024, Collins was announced as and began his role as the CEO of Global Tetrahedron, a company that purchased the satirical website The Onion.
 Its name is a reference to a fictional company described in Onion publications.
 The purchase originated from Collins reading a January 24 Adweek report that then-owner G/O was looking to offload the magazine, among other titles, and then posting on Bluesky asking, "So uh how do we buy The Onion?"
 His post spurred conversation with people who then formed Global Tetrahedron and successfully purchased the property.
 Collins moved from New York to Chicago for the job, accompanied by his partner, Kat Abughazaleh, who later decided to pursue a local Congressional seat.

-Collins later said that a reason he "tried as hard as I could to rescue" The Onion was to prevent Musk from buying it, following Musk's unsuccessful attempts to buy the publication in 2014 and 2019, and to keep it from being turned into an "AI slop farm".
+Collins later said that a reason he "tried as hard as I could to rescue" The Onion was to prevent Elon Musk from buying it, following Musk's unsuccessful attempts to buy the publication in 2014 and 2019, and to keep it from being turned into an "AI slop farm".
 He noted that, unlike political journalism, satire is "completely unbeholden" and "allowed to say, 'Actually, one side has really totally co-opted this conversation for political points'", pointing to transphobia as an example of an issue where satire is more equipped to "go after people in power".
 According to Collins, he does not attempt to influence The Onion's editorial choices: "I've never touched Onion copy.
 I just do businessy stuff."

 As Global Tetrahedron CEO, Collins oversaw the company's attempted purchase of InfoWars, aiming to relaunch it with satire about the far right and conspiracy theorists, as well as genuine gun violence prevention information.
 The purchase attempt was put on hold, and eventually rejected by the federal bankruptcy court which had overseen the auction.
+This rejection has since been appealed and is moving through the appeals process.

 Collins delivered the 2025 John H. Mitchell Lecture at the University of Michigan, in a series featuring "ethically minded lecturers from the creative industries".

 Personal life

-Collins has been in a relationship with progressive influencer, commentator, and political candidate Kat Abughazaleh.
+Collins is in a relationship with progressive commentator and 2026 congressional candidate Kat Abughazaleh, who placed second in the Democratic primary for Illinois's 9th District in 2026.